Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

 \subsection{Quasiinvariants}

 In this subsection we will discuss the global version of the theory of quasiinvariants for reflection groups.
-One can generalize it to complex reflection case using the ideas of the work in progress \cite{BC}.
+One can generalize it to the complex reflection case using the ideas of \cite{BC}.